RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver4.0/README.md

 ## Contents

-This application installation is based on the Model-View-Controller application design pattern and contains:
+This project is based on the Model-View-Controller application design pattern and contains:
     - A sqlite3 database.
     - An app.js file that is the 'brain' of the application.
     - A routes directory that contains all of the controllers for the application.